 Recognizing the scale of this crisis, Hollywood producers Mark Burnett and Roma Downey have joined with the Institute for Global Engagement to create The Cradle Fund, a broad-reaching initiative to partner with suffering churches in Jordan and Iraq to serve refugees in their communities.
 TCF hopes to mobilize Christians from around the world to maximize emergency relief efforts.
 Your donation will help provide winter clothes, blankets, mattresses, heaters, diapers and baby clothes, food and housing subsidies.

 If you’d like to learn more about the reality of refugee life, check out this series of articles by my friends, Andrew and Becca Ulasich, who recently spent three months meeting with refugees.
 Through beautiful writing and photography they put a human face to the crisis.
 They also provide a helpful overview of the Syrian war and links to further information.

 If you prefer to donate to an organization that is not faith-based, please donate to the World Food Programme of the UN, which provides necessary food vouchers to refugees.
 This help from the U.N. is critical for refugees and for the organizations that serve them.

 These words from one of Middle East Bible Fellowship’s newsletters perfectly express why I wrote this blog, and why I don’t hesitate to ask for help on behalf of refugees: “At Christmas we celebrate that our redeemer has come!
 Jesus—the light of the world—promises that a day is coming when there will be no more war, no more suffering, and no more death.
 Until that day, as the body of Christ, we are called to bring wholeness, support, and hope to those who are suffering.”

 Amen and Amen.

-This article was originally posted on lynnehybels.com.
+This article was originally posted on lynnehybels.com in 2014.
 It has been republished here with permission.